irisiiii/XRoboToolkit-Teleop-Sample-Python/teleop_details.md

 - Robot definition files: both `.xml` and `.urdf` files are required and they should be consistent with each other (same link names and joint names).
 The `.xml` file is for mujoco simulation, and the `.urdf` is for placo.
 Optionally, there should be 1 additional free floating body per end effector defined in the `.xml` file for visualization of commanded teleop targets in mujoco.
 - Teleoperation task is defined by a config dict
   - link_name: the name of end effector link as defined in mujoco .xml & .urdf files
-  - pose_source: name of the source of pose to be used by Pico client
+  - pose_source: name of the source of pose to be used by XrClient (e.g., `left_controller`, `right_controller`)
   - control_trigger: the key to define whether an arm control is active
+  - control_mode: optional field to specify tracking mode - "pose" (default, full 6DOF) or "position" (3DOF position only)
   - vis_target: name of the body for teleop target visualization
+  - motion_tracker: optional config for additional motion tracker to control another link in the manipulator (not recommended for 6DOF arms like UR5)
+    - serial: serial number of the motion tracker device
+    - link_target: name of the robot link to be controlled by the motion tracker
     ```python
     config = {
         "right_hand": {
-            "link_name": "right_tool0",
+            "link_name": "flange",
             "pose_source": "right_controller",
             "control_trigger": "right_grip",
-            "gripper_trigger": "right_trigger",
+            "control_mode": "position", # optional: "pose" (default) or "position"
+            "motion_tracker": {
+                "serial": "PC2310BLH9020740B",
+                "link_target": "link4",
+            },
             "vis_target": "right_target", # optional, only used in mujoco
         },
         "left_hand": {